Kinovea/Kinovea/readme.md

 - Check Desktop development with C++.
 - On the side panel, check C++/CLI support for v142 build tools (14.23).

-Open the solution in VS2019.
-Set the `Kinovea` project as startup up project.
-Rebuild.
+Open the solution in Visual Studio and set the `Kinovea` project as startup up project.
+Rebuild and run.

+# Architecture

+Please check [architecture.md](architecture.md) for more information about the main components and how they fit together.

+# Translation

+Thank you for your help translating Kinovea.
+Help us translate the user interface at [Weblate](https://hosted.weblate.org/engage/kinovea/).